typst-doc-cn/clreq/main.typ

 #babel(
   en: [
-    Unlike the Latin alphabet, Chinese characters have no concept of ascending and descending parts.
+    Unlike the Latin alphabet, Chinese characters have no concept of ascenders and descenders.
     So even though the numerical values of the leading are the same, the visual spacing of Chinese is smaller than that of Western text.
   ],
   zh: [